 The Mexican facilitator in the ELN peace talks, Ambassador Andrés Valencia, spoke at an off-the-record session at the Woodrow Wilson Center on June 21, 2005.
 The document that follows was authorized and cleared by Mexican authorities; it constitutes Ambassador Valencia's first-hand account of the attempt to arrange a meeting on Mexican soil between ELN military leaders and the Mexican facilitating team, an attempt that, after many months, ended in failure.

-Latin American Program Director Cynthia J. Arnson is quoted in this article about the Colombian elections.
+Latin American Program Global Fellow Juan Carlos Garzón is quoted in this article about organized crime in Latin America.

 Venezuela, which had over 19,000 murders last year, has banned private gun ownership.
 Only army, police, and certain security companies will be allowed to purchase guns.